 The authors of this study adopted the following research procedure: establishing a model customer/consumer profile; and defining its behaviors and characteristics, with an indication of those related to smart e-health.
 The patient/consumer profile is presented in the second part of the article.
 It is the authors' original idea because it was created by them.
 Empirical study was necessary for the second step of the research process.
-The aim of this study was to find about views/opinions the patients/consumers using solutionist technologies for smart e-health.
+The aim of this study was to find about the views/opinions out patients/consumers using solutionist technologies for smart e-health.
 To achieve this aim, a survey method was adopted using questionnaire.
 The study was conducted in the second half of 2021.
 It included patients declaring the use of advanced technologies in the field of medicine and treatment.
 These patients were aged between 18 to 70 and came from Poland, Norway and Estonia.
 Due to the covid-19 pandemic, we gave up direct contact with managers.
-To discover patient feedback, we used an online survey and tested 11,682 residents of these countries.
-The authors of the article concluded that the selection of the research method and a research tool based on a 5-point scale would allow us to obtain reliable research results.
-Most of the respondents were aged between40 to 49 and of as much as 38%.
+To discover patient feedback, we used an online survey and tested 11,682 residents of these The authors of the article countries. concluded that the selection of the research method and a research tool based on a 5point scale would allow us to obtain reliable research results.
+Most of the respondents were aged between 40 to 49 and of as much as 38%.

 In order to address the research topic, the research questionnaire asked patients 23 questions.
-The responses were indicated on a point scale that was included with each question.
-Utilising the representative study method, the concentrated preferences and potential behaviour. knowledge collection, and trust-building.
-The sample satisfies the need representativeness, and the lack of countryspecific outcomes was caused by similar geographic conditions and a high level of societal awareness of smart e-health (31% of the population across all nations).
+The responses were indicated on a point scale that was included with each Utilising the question. representative method, the study concentrated potential preferences and behaviour, knowledge collection, and trust-building. the satisfies sample need representativeness, and the lack of countryspecific outcomes was caused by similar geographic conditions and a high level of societal awareness of smart e-health (31% of the population across all nations).
 These have the same objectives, strategies, and presumptions.
 Positive social reactions are generated through encouraging proper conduct and educating citizens.